-This plan is based on CDC recommendations, the Governor of Michigan’s Orders and the local County Health Department.
+This plan is influenced by CDC, state and local recommendations.
 As you might imagine, this is a fluid plan.
-If something changes in our environment regarding COVID19 then there may need to be alterations to our present plan.
+If something changes in our environment regarding COVID-19 then there may need to be alterations to our present plan.

 Sister Peg Albert, OP, PhD

 Re-opening Plans for Fall 2021 Semester at the Adrian Campus of Siena Heights University

 The expert guidance for U.S. colleges and universities operating towards COVID-19 prevention and response for fall continues to revise based on the latest conditions and knowledge.
 In line with our mission, our cross-functional re-opening taskforce has been hard at work to establish our plans given the changing environmental conditions in the most competent, purposeful, and ethical means possible with respect to the dignity of all.
 For the Adrian campus, we will consider our vaccination and infection rates within our Siena community and Lenawee County.
 Public health guidance and regulations to update our operational plan will continue to take place.